amplience/dc-algolia-search-migration-script/README.md

 ## Consideration for running a migration

 - Amplience Dynamic Content Search keys (FROM) can be setup by Amplience for use
-  - These keys can be scoped to specific indexes accross multiple Dynamic Content Hubs
+  - These keys can be scoped to specific indexes across multiple Dynamic Content Hubs
-- Target Algolia write keys are the responsibility of the customer to setup.
+- Target Algolia write keys are the responsibility of the customer to setup
-- This project has been tested but is highly dependant on the Algolia platform, APIs and CLI.
+- This project has been tested but is highly dependent on the Algolia platform, APIs and CLI.
 As such this is a functional script but customer support is expected from Algolia.